djndl1/CSNotes/os/unix_linux/threads.md

                 pthread_mutex_destroy(&fp->f_lock);
                 // we are not accessing any members of fp
                 // hashlock cannot prevent anyone from holding fp and modify it directly without accessing the hash table
-                // it's gonna be destroyed anyway
+                // it's not in the hash table and it's gonna be destroyed anyway. free(fp);
-                free(fp);
         } else {
                 fp->f_count--;